 It’s widely accepted that society will be different after coronavirus has passed.
 This will be reflected both in the workplace as a whole, and for specific groups of employees.

 Here are five issues, which will impact older workers, to consider when you begin your post-pandemic planning.

 It is also important to remember that, as Patrick Thomson from the Centre for Ageing Better recently noted, there are many over-50s working on the frontline right now, for whom remote working is not a possibility.
 These include care workers and NHS and retail employees, as well as people working in local government and education, who are keeping things running for the rest of us.

 And when we exit this crisis, we need to ensure that we value these roles properly, and enable the older workers who are delivering them to have some say over how flexibly they work.
 It will be our duty to protect their well-being and living standards in future, as they are protecting us now.

-Timewise and the Centre for Ageing Better have been running an 18-month programme with employers including Guys’ and St Thomas’ Trust, and Legal & General, exploring how to support over-50s to access the benefits of flexible working.
-The full report will be published later this year.
+Timewise and the Centre for Ageing Better ran an 18-month programme with employers including Guys’ and St Thomas’ Trust, and Legal & General, exploring how to support over-50s to access the benefits of flexible working.
+The full report was published in 2020